EventStore/eventstore.org/_posts/2019-02-18-event-store-5.0.0-release.md

 - Many new features, bug fixes and enhancements!
 Please consult the Changelog for more details.

 ## Upgrade Procedure
-If you're running an EventStore cluster, we recommend to upgrade to version 5.0.0 by doing a rolling upgrade from version 4.1.1-hotfix1 without downtime:
+If you're running an EventStore cluster, we recommend you upgrade to version 5.0.0 by doing a rolling upgrade from version 4.1.1-hotfix1 without downtime:
 - Stop a node, upgrade it and start it
 - It is preferable to start the upgrade with slave nodes first, then upgrade the master last to minimize the number of elections and client reconnections
 - Upgrade the clients (optional but recommended)